 ^ I mention this only because not everyone is willing to make the trip to the original outpost in Kailua.
 Swinging by this Whole Foods (which also has an excellent poke bar!) is a great way to get a good, fast, authentic acai bowl in Honolulu.
 In a pinch, it gets the job done.

 There’s tons of parking available in the on-site garage.
 Plus, it’s fun to walk over to Salt at Our Kaka’ako for shopping, dinner, or drinks afterward.
 Some people even stop here en route to the airport to get one last acai bowl before leaving the island.
 It’s quick, tasty, and relatively cheap.

 Heavenly Island Lifestyle

-At Heavenly Island Lifestyle, the acai bowls and pitaya bowls come in “mini” sizes as accompaniments to other breakfast or brunch items.
-Pair it with a salad or eggs in the morning for a refreshing taste of the tropics.
+At Heavenly Island Lifestyle, the acai and pitaya bowls also come in “mini” sizes.
+Pair them with a salad or eggs in the morning for a refreshing taste of the tropics.
 These you can actually finish before they melt.

 Traditionalists, beware: these are not your momma’s acai bowls.
-Banan‘s modern, healthy twist on a classic acai bowl looks like soft serve ice cream, but it is in fact made with the same antioxident-rich acai blended with fresh, local apple bananas only.
+Banan‘s modern, healthy twist on a classic acai bowl looks like soft-serve ice cream, but it is in fact made with the same antioxidant-rich acai blended with fresh, local apple bananas only.

 Banan also offers banana soft serve blended with passionfruit, chocolate, mango, etc. They also make some of the best mac nut butter on the island.
 (They use this local alternative to peanut butter as a topping for various build-your-own bowls.)

-Most importantly, Banan offers an optional pineapple bowl or a half papaya bowl, which is exactly what it sounds like.
+Most intriguingly, Banan offers an optional pineapple bowl or a half papaya bowl, which is exactly what it sounds like.
 They cut the fresh fruit in half and make your acai bowl inside.
 We love it, as do most of the health buffs on the island.